cryhot/CS394Rspring22-project/README.md

 # Using Reward Machines to Solve Long Horizon Planning Tasks via Reinforcement Learning

-> This is the [course project](https://www.cs.utexas.edu/~pstone/Courses/394Rspring22/assignments/project.html) for _[CS394R](https://www.cs.utexas.edu/~pstone/Courses/394Rspring22/): Reinforcement Learning: Theory and Practice_ -- Spring 2022
+> This is the course project for _ASE389: Verification and Synthesis for Cyberphysical Systems_ -- Spring 2022

+The specificity of this branch is the Reward Machine inference (`--obs=2`).
+This codes uses parts of https://github.com/u-t-autonomous/JIRP-AdvisoRL (for automata inference).

 ## Installing